-[8] The Complainant provided a 48-page brief marked as exhibit C-1, arguing that the 2012 assessment of the subject property with improvement at \$285,500 or land assessment at \$67.38 per square foot was excessive.
-His position was that sales of similar properties indicated a value of \$55.00 per square foot (Exhibit C-1, page 8).

-[9] In support of this position, the Complainant submitted fifteen sales comparables of similar properties located in McCauley, Boyle and Central McDougall neighborhoods.
+- [7] The Complainant provided a 48-page brief marked as exhibit C-1, arguing that the 2012 assessment of the subject property at \$227,000 or \$68.64 per square foot was excessive.
+His position was that sales of similar properties indicated a value of \$55.00 per square foot (Exhibit C-1, page 8). - [8] In support of this position, the Complainant submitted fifteen sales comparables of similar properties located in McCauley, Boyle Street, and Central McDougall neighborhoods.
 The sales occurred between June 13, 2006 and April 1, 2010 selling for time-adjusted sales prices ranging from \$37.18 to \$98.30 per square foot.
-The comparable properties ranged in size from 3,894 to 46,311 square feet and were zoned CB1, CB2, DC1, and CNC (Exhibit C-1, page 8).

-[10] The median value of these fifteen sales comparables was \$54.43 per square foot, forming the basis of the requested \$55.00 per square foot value to be applied to the subject property.
-It was the position of the Complainant that the median rather than the average of the comparable sales was a better representation of value since it excluded outliers.

-[11] The Complainant submitted a 29-page rebuttal document challenging the appropriateness of three of the Respondent's five sales comparables.
-Following is an outline of the Complainant's concerns with these three sales (Exhibit C-2, page 6 and 7):
+The comparable properties ranged in size from 3,894 to 46,311 square feet and were zoned CB1, CB2, DC1, and CNC (Exhibit C-1, page 8). - [9] The median value of these fifteen sales comparables was \$54.43 per square foot, forming the basis of the requested \$55.00 per square foot value to be applied to the subject property.
+It was the position of the Complainant that the median rather than the average of the comparable sales was a better representation of value since it excluded outliers. - [10] The Complainant submitted a 29-page rebuttal document challenging the appropriateness of three of the Respondent's five sales comparables.
+Following is an outline of the Complainant's concerns with these three sales (Exhibit C-2, page 6 & 7): - i.

-- i.
 Sale #1 at 10630 98 Street was not an at arm's length sale in that it was sold to the preexisting joint tenants. - ii.
-Sale #4 at 9633 103 Avenue is a multi-parcel consolidation sale, purchased in one transaction, resulting in the sale price representing an allocation of value. - iii.
+Sale #4 at 9633 103 Avenue is a multi-parcel consolidation sale, purchased in one transaction, resulting in the sale price representing an allocation of value.

+- iii.
 Sale #5 at 10531 101 Street was purchased in conjunction with adjacent parcels.
-The Complainant alleged that this type of sale "does not represent fair and equitable market value and the purchaser was motivated to consolidate parcels."

-[12] Having accepted two of the Respondent's sales comparables, the Complainant added these two sales to his list of fifteen sales comparables which resulted in an increased median of \$56.99 per square foot (Exhibit C-2, page 8).
-However, the request to reduce the assessment of the subject property to \$55.00 per square foot remained.

-[13] In both the brief and the rebuttal, the Complainant stated that "The adjustments indicate a downward trend in property values for 2011" (Exhibit C-1, page 8 and Exhibit C-2, page 8).

-[14] During the last word, the Complainant called the assertion that onus had not been met "absurd", stating that fifteen sales comparables had been presented that clearly showed the trend for properties like the subject to be \$55.00 per square foot.
-As well, the Complainant stated that when dealing with small properties such as the subject and the comparables, economies of scale do not exist.

-[15] In conclusion, the Complainant requested the Board to reduce the 2012 assessment of the subject property from \$285,500 to \$235,000 based on land value at \$55.00 per square foot resulting in a value of \$224,598 plus the improvement value of \$10,441.
+The Complainant alleged that this type of sale "does not represent fair and equitable market value and the purchaser was motivated to consolidate parcels." - [11] Having accepted two of the Respondent's sales comparables, the Complainant added these two sales to his list of fifteen sales comparables which resulted in an increased median of \$56.99 per square foot (Exhibit C-2, page 8).
+However, the request to reduce the assessment of the subject property to \$55.00 per square foot remained. - [12] In both the brief and the rebuttal, the Complainant stated that "The adjustments indicate a downward trend in property values for 2011" (Exhibit C-1, page 8 and Exhibit C-2, page 7). - [13] During the last word, the Complainant called the assertion that onus had not been met "absurd", stating that fifteen sales comparables had been presented that clearly showed the trend for properties like the subject to be \$55.00 per square foot.
+As well, the Complainant stated that when dealing with small properties such as the subject and the comparables, economies of scale do not exist. - [14] In conclusion, the Complainant requested the Board to reduce the 2012 assessment of the subject property from \$227,000 to \$182,000 based on \$55.00 per square foot.